geomoetric/moebot/docs/index.md

 <img src="/assets/images/8.png" alt="Moebot">
 </figure>

 The aliens are coming!
-Yet, there is something peaceful about this composition.
+There is something peaceful about this composition.

 <figure>
 <img src="/assets/images/4.png" alt="Moebot">
 </figure>

 Here you can see the grid, something you can activate with the <kbd>tab</kbd> key.
-In the beginning I had difficulties with text aligning to the far right and overlapping out of the grid system—but that has since been fixed.
+In the beginning, I had difficulties with text aligning to the far right and overlapping out of the grid system—but I fixed it.

 <figure>
 <img src="/assets/images/5.png" alt="Moebot">
 </figure>

-At this point I had some new shapes and unicode symbols randomly arranging themselves on the grid.
+At this point, I had some new shapes and Unicode symbols randomly arranging themselves on the grid.

 <figure>
 <img src="/assets/images/6.png" alt="Moebot">
 </figure>

-Now fonts will variably change when refreshed.
+Now fonts variably change when refreshed.

 <figure>
 <img src="/assets/images/7.png" alt="Moebot">
 </figure>

-I happened to thing this was an interesting composition.
+I happened to think this was an interesting composition.
 As you can see, text no longer overlaps with the shapes.

 ### Conclusion

 At all times I had an idea for an alpha which I wanted to show for critique.
 An inflection point where this project can progress in any direction.
 I feel that I have hit this alpha, and I want to discuss my work warts and all.
 There have been many gratifying moments in this process.
 A certain paternal feeling occurs when you name your artificial intelligence after yourself.
 I was there for Moebot’s first steps, its first words, and I am here to guide it through adolescence.
 Like any proud parent, I am grateful that so many have been curious about this project—that so many people have offered their suggestions and enthusiasm.
-When I see the wheels start turning in people’s minds, thats when I know Moebot is doing its job
+When I see the wheels start turning in people’s minds, that is when I know Moebot is doing its job

 ___
 ___